 1. Field Marshal

-In many nations’ modern armed forces, it is regarded as a five-star rank (OF-10).
+In many nations’ modern armed forces, it is a five-star rank (OF-10).

-In the past, many nations have required a general to have accomplished extraordinary military feats in order to be promoted to the rank of field marshal (a wartime victory).
+In the past, many nations have required a general to accomplish extraordinary military feats to be promoted to the rank of field marshal (a wartime victory).

 2. General

-An army officer of the highest rank is known as a general officer.
-In some nations, the rank of general is known as a four-star rank.
-NATO assigned it the code OF-9.
+An army officer of the highest rank is called a general officer.
+In some nations, the general rank is called the four-star rank.
+NATO assigns it the code OF-9.

 APPLY FOR: Nigerian Army 83RRI Recruitment 2023